-Beginning in May, join Hoyt Arboretum volunteer docents on an informative 90-minute journey through our tree and plant collections.
-Each volunteer docent brings a unique perspective to the tour, so every week is a new experience!
+Beginning in April, join Hoyt Arboretum tour guides on an informative 90-minute journey through our tree and plant collections.
+Each tour guide brings a unique perspective to the tour, so every week is a new experience!

-Tours are scheduled most Saturdays from May through September.
+Tours are scheduled most Saturdays from April through October.
 Meet at the Visitor Center at 12pm for the 90-minute tour.
-While reservations are not required, we recommend calling in advance to ensure a tour is scheduled for the Saturday you plan to visit the Arboretum.
+While reservations are not required, we recommend calling in advance to ensure a tour is scheduled for the Saturday you plan to visit Hoyt Arboretum.

 Please call 503-865-8733 for additional information.